 When I used to work on other people’s brows, I can’t tell you how many times a good brow shaping and tint would literally transforms someone’s face.

 I use the brand Intensive to tint my brows.
 I used to only be able to get it because I was an aesthetician but now, thankfully, it’s on Amazon.
-Go HERE to see all the colors and different products.
 There is a variety of different colors for every hair color, including auburn and graphite!
-I use middle blonde on my very blonde mother, and brown for me.
+I use middle brown on my very blonde mother, and brown for me.
 I have used other brands but I feel they did not compare to Intensive.

 Brow tinting is one of those things you can go to a salon and have someone do for you but you’ll pay way too much.
 You can spend just as much money buying the developer and tint and be able to use it 20+ times!
 It’s a huge money and time saver.
 All you need are a few tips from a pro-I can call myself that because I used to do this for a living!

 I would never be able to perfect my brow shape if it weren’t for brow tinting-it really is a game changer…..